-The potential magnitude of impact on agriculture due to severance would be very high if mitigation was not put in place and the functionality of the agricultural land within the study area is high therefore this impact would be considered to be of High significance.
+During the construction phase 18% of the land will be severed (1.35ha).
+The potential magnitude of impact on agriculture due to severance would be high if mitigation was not put in place and the functionality of the study area is very low therefore this impact would be considered to be of Low significance.
 The mitigation measures to be put in place are set out in Section 14.4.2.
-Access via the public road network will allow agriculture to continue in the study area but due to the nature of the severance impact, and in the absence of direct access across the proposed scheme, the magnitude of construction phase severance impact is high and is considered to be of High significance.
-This impact cannot be completely mitigated.
+Access via the public road network will allow agriculture to continue in severed parts of the study area and in the absence of direct agricultural access across the scheme the magnitude of the impact from severance during the construction phase is medium and considered to be not significant.

-Disturbance: traffic, noise, lighting, dust, other
+Disturbance: traffic, noise, lighting, air, other

 During the construction phase there will be temporary disruption to the day to day operation of farms due to construction traffic and possible temporary disruption of access and water and power supplies to parts of the farm.
 Noise sources in this area during construction include the construction works, construction traffic and construction compounds.
-The predominant enterprise in the area is arable (70% of the agricultural area).
-These enterprises are less sensitive to disturbance due to lighting, interrupted water supplies and interrupted farm access.
+The predominant enterprise in the area is other grazing livestock (ponies on 100% of the agricultural area).
 Farm animals are considered to be of low sensitivity to continuous noise sources and noise/dust/lighting does not typically lead to a reduction in animal performance or crop growth.
 Impulsive or sudden loud noises can potentially have an adverse impact on breeding livestock depending on the time of the year.
-The magnitude of the construction phase impact would be high if mitigation was not put in place and would be considered to be of High significance.
-Mitigation measures to be put in place with respect to noise and other disturbance sources (e.g. dust) are described in Section 14.4.2.
-When these measures are taken into account, the magnitude of the impact is medium and is considered to be of Medium significance.
+Before mitigation, the potential magnitude of the disturbance impact is considered to be low and the study area is of very low functional value.
+The significance of the construction phase disturbance impact is therefore considered to be not significant.